-QSM turns 40 this September!
-To celebrate this milestone, we will be hosting a free, all-day virtual conference on September 19th for current clients and those looking to learn more about estimation best practices.
-The conference will feature presentations from IBM, Microsoft, Progressive Insurance, Rockwell Automation, and KPMG, as well as new developments in QSM research and tools.
-Below you will find a list of speakers and presentations.
-Click here to register.
+QSM turned 40 this September!
+To celebrate this milestone, we hosted a free, all-day virtual conference for current clients and those looking to learn more about estimation best practices.
+The conference featured presentations from IBM, Microsoft, Progressive Insurance, Rockwell Automation, and KPMG, as well as new developments in QSM research and tools.
+Below you will find descriptions and links to recordings of the presentations.

 "Our Evolution Around Estimation" - Lenny Fenster, Microsoft Services

 As the Apps Global CTO for Microsoft Services, Lenny sees the need for estimation in many shapes and sizes throughout the world.
 In his twenty years at Microsoft, Lenny has also seen many different attempts to improve how Microsoft Services estimates time and effort for software development projects.
 Not all of them have hit the mark.
-In this presentation, Lenny will talk about the evolution his team is driving in Microsoft Services to improve the maturity, consistency, and defensibility of software estimation for some of the largest and most complex software projects in the world.
-He will talk specifically about the intentional separation of Scope and Estimation and the use of SLIM as a key ingredient in the success they are now having.
+In this presentation turned lively Q&A session, Lenny talks about the evolution his team is driving in Microsoft Services to improve the maturity, consistency, and defensibility of software estimation for some of the largest and most complex software projects in the world.
+He talks specifically about the intentional separation of Scope and Estimation and the use of SLIM as a key ingredient in the success they are now having.

 "Strengthening Estimation Governance in a Large-Scale Organization with SLIM-Collaborate" - Christophe Guillou and Angelo Moore, IBM Global Services